Usage Guide¶

 Creating Markdown Templates¶

-directory within your project’s templates directory or within an app’s templates
+Place your Markdown email templates in the templated_email/ directory within your project’s templates directory or within an app’s templates directory.

-Example Template: templated_email/welcome.md
+Example Template: templated_email/welcome.md¶

 Note: The subject and preheader can be provided as template blocks or as context arguments when sending email.